cloudbees/jenkins-scalability-lab/README.md

 * For further info on how to interact with the server and create new repos on it, please see: [the jkarlos/git-server-docker](https://hub.docker.com/r/jkarlos/git-server-docker/)
     - Note that repos you upload to the server must be in bare repo format not just a normal repo -- usually this is done by cloning a normal repo using `git clone --bare` to, uh, bare-ify it

-**A Grafana & Influx servers for metrics**
+## InfluxDB server - Metrics (Timeseries) and Events
+* Container name "influx"
+    - Graphite input/output - port 2015: Graphite data input/output (reported by graphite-metrics plugin on Jenkins).
+[Docs here](https://github.com/influxdata/influxdb/blob/master/services/graphite/README.md).
+    - Web UI - port 8083 - [http://localhost:8083/](http://localhost:8083/) for exploring [InfluxDB queries and data](https://docs.influxdata.com/influxdb/v1.2/query_language/)
+    - InfluxDB input - port 8086 - used as data source for Grafana
+* Provides semi-persistent storage of data

+## Grafana - Visualization
 * Grafana available at [http://localhost:81/](http://localhost:81/)
     - Login is admin, password admin
-    - Configure it to speak to InfluxDB for its data source @ http://influx:8086
+    - Configure it to speak to InfluxDB for its data source @ http://influx:8086, databases telegraf and my_db
-* InfluxDB UI available at [http://localhost:8083/](http://localhost:8083/) for exploring queries
-* Docs for the Influx ingest of Graphite data [here](https://github.com/influxdata/influxdb/blob/master/services/graphite/README.md)

 **Telegraf metric collection on Jenkins master**
 * Start by running 'telegraf' on the Jenkins master